 Events are the perfect way to “get your feet wet” in the wine and service industry.
-Part time work, in grocery stores handing out samples of Wine and talking to customers about it is great experience.
-This will translate into many different types of positions in the industry, and can allow you to go into wine logistics and merchandising or a sales role.
+Part-time work, in grocery stores handing out samples of Wine and talking to customers about it, is a great experience.
+This will translate into many different types of positions in the industry and can allow you to go into wine logistics and merchandising or a sales role.

 ME: What skills will I learn from a Wine and Spirit Specialist position?

 Corbin: Actually you will learn more than you think.